nomnoms12/saucenao_api/README.md

 ### Exceptions
 All exceptions inherit from `SauceNaoApiError` for easy catching and handling.
 See [`errors.py`](saucenao_api/errors.py) file for details.

+*Note: SauceNao doesn't have good documentation.
+Exceptions are created only based on observations of changes in the returned status codes.
+If you find a specific error that is not being processed, please report it.*

 # License
 This package is based on [`pysaucenao`](https://github.com/FujiMakoto/pysaucenao).